Why this Research?

 Exploring New Directions in Environmental Governance

-In this research project we are exploring the effects of new environmental governance mechanisms in Southeast Asia through grounded research of diverse programs and projects.
-The research will enable us to assess the effects of new environmental governance approaches on both peoples and ecologies in the region.
-We are particularly interested in the effects for small scale fishers, farmers, forest users, and hired workers.
+In this research project we explored the effects of new environmental governance mechanisms in Southeast Asia through grounded research of diverse programs and projects.
+We assessed the effects of new environmental governance approaches on both peoples and ecologies in the region.
+We are particularly interested in the effects for small scale fishers, farmers, forest users and hired workers.
 Our orientation toward effects can be distinguished from studies of effectiveness, understood as the degree to which a program achieves its stated goals.
-What we are finding is that effects are often surprising and counter-intuitive, as different actors engage these programs for reasons that may not have much to do with the program objectives.
+What we found throughout the project is that effects are often surprising and counter-intuitive, as different actors engage these programs for reasons that may not have much to do with the program objectives.

-Our research so far, as presented in other parts of this website, highlights the importance of learning from the field, and avoiding generalizations such as the idea that markets always produce marginalization and inequality.
-In this project we thus aim to avoid a fetishization of markets in favour of careful fieldwork that focuses on class relations and the agency of both rich and poor, as well as non-human actants.
+Our research highlights the importance of learning from the field, and avoiding generalizations such as the idea that markets always produce marginalization and inequality.
+In this project we aimed to avoid a fetishization of markets in favour of careful fieldwork that focused on class relations and the agency of both rich and poor as well as non-human actants.

 In other sections of this website we describe some of the projects being undertaken by project participants.
 Much of the fieldwork is being carried out by graduate students, with over 15 students enrolled in universities in Southeast Asia, Canada, the Netherlands and Australia currently contributing.
 Faculty participants are also conducting research as well as working with graduate students on their research projects.

 The project’s final outcomes, including publications, presentations and media, can be found here.